Specialization Areas

 Media History and Culture

 This area of specialization focuses on the interplay of institutions, texts, and audiences in mediated communication systems.
-Its central aim is to examine modern media—radio, television, advertising, music, new media, and a wide range of other popular cultural expressions—within their historical, social, political, economic, and cultural contexts.
-It also uses the mass media as sites for asking basic questions about culture, society, politics, and modernity.
+Its central aim is to examine modern media—radio, TV, advertising, music, new media, and a wide range of other popular cultural expressions—within their historical, social, political, economic, and cultural contexts.
+It also uses the mass media as a site for asking basic questions about culture, society, politics, and modernity.

 Learning Outcomes